SkymanOne/folidity/reports/main.typ

 As an equivalent to registers, Teal offers the _Scratch Space_.
 It allows to store up to 256 values during a single execution of a program.
 Values can be accessed or written using `load i` and `store i` commands.
 Additionally, Teal offers blockchain-specific opcode to access the transaction information (`txn ..`) and the global state of the consensus (`global ...`).

 AVM offers different types of storage spaces, global, local and boxes.
-Global storage can contain up to 64 values of total of 8K bytes and paid for by the contract's creator.
+Global storage can contain up to 64 values of a total of 8K bytes and paid for by the contract's creator.
 Local storage requires the user to opt into the contract and can only offer 16 values, the opted user is responsible for funding it.
 Box storage has no limit on the number of "boxes" a contract can create, and offers up to 32K bytes of storage capacity.
 Therefore, box storage was chosen to allow for more flexibility in the storage functionality.

 === Entrypoint code generation

 First, the crate emits the boilerplate code to handle incoming arguments and direct execution flow to the respective function.
 If the `ApplicationID` of the current transaction is `0`, then it means that the contract is being created, and we direct execution to the constructor function.
 Then we handle other AVM-specific operations such as application update, deletion, etc. Afterwards, if the current transaction call is the call to the function, then we parse the arguments in order.
 The first argument corresponds to the function name encoded as bytes.
-If the function exists, then branch to the respective function blocks, otherwise error is returned.
+If the function exists, then branch to the respective function blocks; otherwise, an error is returned.

 The next stage of boilerplate code generation is the function call blocks.
 Functions can return different values, but the AVM expects the code to be returned at the end of the execution.
-Therefore, the emitter creates a labeled wrapper block for each function where the return value is logged before the code is returned.
+Therefore, the emitter creates a labelled wrapper block for each function where the return value is logged before the code is returned.
 Any arguments that are meant to be supplied to the function are pushed onto the stack, the `callsub` opcode then redirects the execution flow to the specific label indicating the start of the function where the arguments are handled.

 #figure(
   ```